 The OECD has published Principles of Artificial Intelligence in May 2019, with chapters on "inclusive growth" and fairness, recommending better public access to AI, data sharing and consideration of social diversity.
 The princples have already been adopted by over 40 countries.

 The Ethics guidelines for trustworthy AI published in April 2019 by the European Commission states that “we must enable inclusion and diversity throughout the entire AI system’s life cycle”, and mentions as stakeholders “those involved in making the products, the users, and other impacted groups”, including “society at large”.

-- The G7 leaders issued a “common vision for the future of AI”, including “involve women, underrepresented populations and marginalized individuals as creators, stakeholders, leaders and decision-makers at all stages of the development and implementation of AI”.
+- The G7 leaders issued a “common vision for the future of AI” in 2018, including “involve women, underrepresented populations and marginalized individuals as creators, stakeholders, leaders and decision-makers at all stages of the development and implementation of AI”.

 - At the 40th International Conference of Data Protection and Privacy Commissioners, 2018, a Declaration on Ethics and Data Protection in Artificial Intelligence has been published, including 5 points on “creation of opportunities for public engagement” (p.
 5)

-- Other “principles and guidelines” documents include the Asilomar AI principles on ethics (“shared prosperity”, “human values”), the Montreal Declaration for Responsible AI (“democratic participation”, “diversity inclusion”), the Toronto Declaration (based on the protection of human rights), or the AI Universal Guidelines by The Public Voice.
+- Civil-society initiatives include the Asilomar AI principles on ethics (“shared prosperity”, “human values”), the Montreal Declaration for Responsible AI (“democratic participation”, “diversity inclusion”), the Toronto Declaration (based on the protection of human rights), or the AI Universal Guidelines by The Public Voice.